-We have audited the accompanying consolidated financial statements of The North American Mission Board of the Southern Baptist Convention, Inc. ("the Board"), which comprise the consolidated statements of financial position as of September 30, 2017 and 2016, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of The North American Mission Board of the Southern Baptist Convention, Inc. ("the Board"), which consist of the consolidated statements of financial position as of September 30, 2018 and 2017, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements.